My recipes → Your inbox. Sign up today!

 apple muffin topped with apple chunks

-When I’m creating a healthy muffin recipe, there are three ingredients that I replace or reduce with more nutritious options: white flour, fat/oil, and sugar.
+When creating a healthy muffin recipe, I replace or reduce three key ingredients with more nutritious options: white flour, oil, and sugar.
 For these apple protein muffins:

-• Use old-fashioned rolled oats instead of all-purpose flour.
-Oats work great in these muffins because the oats give them a nice hearty texture.
+• I use old-fashioned rolled oats instead of all-purpose flour.
+Oats work well in these muffins because they provide a nice, hearty texture.
 If you use certified gluten-free oats, these muffins will naturally be gluten-free.
+I also tested this recipe using quick oats, which work just as well!

 How Do You Make Apple Protein Muffins?